riceboypeter/riceboypeter/README.md

   <h1>Hey, how you doin'✌️</h1>
 </div>

-<h3 align="center">I'm Peter, an aspiring full stack developer with a BSc CompSci from the University of Alberta.</h3>
+<h3 align="center">I'm Peter, a full stack developer with a BSc CompSci from the University of Alberta.</h3>

 <div align="center">
   ( ˘▽˘)っ <a href="https://riceboypeter.github.io" target="_blank" rel="noopener noreferrer">My Portfolio</a> (´ε｀ )♡